boltops-tools/terraspace-docs/_docs/config/reference.md

 build.cache_root | The root of the cache build dir.
 IE: .terraspace-cache | /full/path/to/.terraspace-cache
 build.clean_cache | Whether to clean the cache at the beginning of the build process.
 Can be useful to turn off if using TFC VCS-Driven workflow. | true bundle | This should be a Hash.
 It configures `terraspace bundle` settings.
 Options are passed straight through, allowing you to configure anything with the bundle command.
 See [terrafile config level options]({% link _docs/terrafile/options.md %}) for the options. | {logger: Terraspace.logger}
-hooks.on_boot | Hook to run on boot.
-This hook runs very early.
-You can use it configure things like ENV vars dynamically.
-This should be a Ruby block of code. | nil init.mode | Can be: auto, never, always. auto means init will only be called when .terraform doesnt exist yet.
+init.mode | Can be: auto, never, always. auto means init will only be called when .terraform doesnt exist yet.
 You can also override this with a env var.
 IE: `TS_INIT_MODE=always` | auto layering.names | Map layering names to friendly names.
 Currently only supports namespace.
 More docs: [Layering Friendly Names]({% link _docs/tfvars/friendly-names.md %}) | {}
 layering.enable_names.expansion | Enable or disable friendly name mapping where `expansion` is used.
 This occurs for `build.cache_dir` and [terraform backends]({% link _docs/config/backend.md %}).
 It can be useful to disable this if you've changed the default settings and want to keep original path and state file.
 More docs: [Build Cache Dir]({% link _docs/config/cache-dir.md %}) | true